Sharing Without Limits, Connecting Without Interruptions

 A smoother stream, a stronger connection.

-Broadcast is getting a big boost with a new backend service built to deliver a more reliable, efficient experience, especially when network conditions aren’t perfect.
+Broadcasting is getting a big boost with a new backend service built to deliver a more reliable, efficient experience, especially when network conditions aren’t perfect.

 Here’s what’s improved: